 - salt and pepper, to taste

-- optional toppings: ranch, BBQ sauce, fresh herbs, balsamic dressing...
+- for topping: ranch, BBQ sauce, fresh herbs, balsamic dressing…

 instructions